John Millen (Australian politician)

 John Dunlop Millen (3 May 1877 – 1 August 1941) was an Australian engineer and politician.
-He served as a Senator for Tasmania from 1920 to 1938, representing the Nationalist Party until 1931 and then the United Australia Party (UAP).
+He served as a Senator for Tasmania from 1920 to 1938, representing the Nationalist Party until 1931 and then the United Australia Party.
 He managed the Mount Bischoff tin mine before entering politics and served a term as president of the Institution of Engineers, Australia.

 Early life

 Millen was born on 3 May 1877 in Derry, Ireland.
 He was the son of Kate (née Dickson) and John Millen.
 The family immigrated to the Colony of Queensland in 1884, settling in Toowoomba where his father worked as a draper.

 Millen attended Toowoomba Grammar School and obtained a diploma from Sydney Technical College.
 In 1903 he moved to Launceston, Tasmania, to work as a metallurgist for the Mount Bischoff Tin Mining Company smelting works.
 He was also a consultant for the Renison Bell mine and an advisory engineer to the Vacuum Oil Company of Australia.
 In 1907, Millen was appointed manager of the Mount Bischoff mine at Waratah.
-He held the position until 1919 and was "credited with the modernisation of the mine’s facilities and was regarded by all those associated with the mine’s operations as an effective manager".
+He held the position until 1919 and was credited with the modernisation of the mine's facilities.

 Politics

 Millen was elected to the Senate at the 1919 federal election, standing as a Nationalist.
-He received the highest vote in the state, and was re-elected at the 1925 and 1931 elections, joining the United Australia Party (UAP) upon its formation.
+He received the highest vote in the state, and was re-elected at the 1925 and 1931 elections, joining the United Australia Party upon its formation.
 His term began on 1 July 1920 and concluded on 30 June 1938 following his defeat at the 1937 election.

-In the Senate, Millen was known for his committee work, including service on the Joint Committee on Public Accounts (1920–1925) and the select committee into the government's proposed agreement with Amalgamated Wireless (Australasia) for expanding radio communications between Australia and the UK.
+In the Senate, Millen was known for his committee work, including service on the Joint Committee on Public Accounts (1920–1925) and the select committee into the government's proposed agreement with AWA for expanding radio communications between Australia and the UK.
 According to Robert Menzies, his most important work was as chairman of the Royal Commission on National Insurance which sat between 1923 and 1927.
 The government's National Insurance Bill 1928 adopted many of the committee's recommendations, but ultimately failed to pass before its defeat in 1929.
-Millen "had a particular interest in technological subjects, including the development of the Commonwealth Council for Scientific and Industrial Research".
+Millen had an interest in technological subjects, including the development of the CSIRO.
 He stood for President of the Senate in 1935 but was not successful.